Ask the Experts

 For more information on related topics visit the following related portals...

 Sid Adelman is a principal in Sid Adelman & Associates, an organization specializing in planning and implementing data warehouses, in data warehouse and BI assessments, and in establishing effective data architectures and strategies.
 He is a regular speaker at DW conferences.
 Adelman chairs the "Ask the Experts" column on www.dmreview.com.
 He is a frequent contributor to journals that focus on data warehousing.
-He co-authored Data Warehouse Project Management and is the principal author on Impossible Data Warehouse Situations with Solutions from the Experts.
-His new book, Data Strategy, is scheduled for publication this year.
-He can be reached at 818-783-9634 or email@example.com.
+He co-authored Data Warehouse Project Management and is the principal author on Impossible Data Warehouse Situations with Solutions from the Experts and Data Strategy.
+He can be reached at (818) 783-9634 or firstname.lastname@example.org.
 Visit his Web site at www.sidadelman.com.

 Tom Haughey is the president of InfoModel LLC, a training and consulting company specializing in data warehousing and data management.
 He has worked on dozens of database and data warehouse projects for more than two decades.
 Haughey was former CTO for Pepsi Bottling Group and director of enterprise data warehousing for PepsiCo.
 He may be reached at (201) 337-9094 or via e-mail at tom.haughey@InfoModelUSA.com.